jmursi/Jmursi.github.io/_pages/about.md

 Here's what I have been upto lately: <br/><br/>

+@ __Sep 20, 2024__: Our paper "Towards detection and mitigation of Implicit Biases in Multi-Agent LLM Interactions", in collaboration with my advisor, Dr. Rada Mihalcea has been accepted to EMNLP '24 Findings.
+Details coming soon!

 @ __Sep 9, 2024__: Our paper "[Application Specific Compression of Deep Learning Models](https://arxiv.org/abs/2409.05368)" got accepted to the ACM IKDD CoDS COMAD conference.

 @ __Jun 23, 2024__: Preprint of our work: Towards Region-aware Bias Evaluation Metrics available online [here](https://arxiv.org/abs/2406.16152)!